EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 - <del>Add how to run</del>✅

-- Add more rovers, initial positions and plateaus to test - create test for this?
+- <del>Add more rovers, initial positions and plateaus to test - create test for this?</del>✅

-- Want to strip out Rovers into separate get-rovers file
+- <del>Want to strip out Rovers into separate get-rovers file</del>✅

 ## How to Run this project: